 - 8.1 The home shall launder bed and bath linens used by the residents.
-The home shall launder and return the residents' personal clothing in order for residents to be clean, well-groomed and comfortable. - 8.1.a The home shall make provisions for residents who choose to launder their own personal clothing. - 8.1.b Clean and soiled laundry shall be separated at all times. - 8.1.c All soiled laundry will be stored and transported in a closed impervious container. - 8.1.d Each resident's personal laundry shall be identified by a distinctive marking or other method and shall be returned to the resident after laundering. - 8.1.e Laundering shall be done so that laundered items are clean and in good condition.
+The home shall launder and return the residents' personal clothing in order for residents to be clean, well-groomed and comfortable. - (a) The home shall make provisions for residents who choose to launder their own personal clothing. - (b) Clean and soiled laundry shall be separated at all times. - (c) All soiled laundry shall be stored and transported in a closed impervious container. - (d) Each resident's personal laundry shall be identified by a distinctive marking or other method and shall be returned to the resident after laundering. - (e) Laundering shall be done so that laundered items are clean and in good condition.
 Personal items damaged or lost by the home shall be replaced by the home.